Navde Road railway station

 Navde Road is a railway station on the Vasai Road–Diva–Panvel–Roha route of the Central Line, of the Mumbai Suburban Railway network.
 Navde node is a small node developed by CIDCO with single point access to the node.

 The Navde colony is divided in two phases, Phase II in the West of the Navde Road Station and the Phase I in East of the Station.
 The Phase I is currently under construction.
 The Navade colony shares it Eastern boundary with Taloja MIDC, Northern boundary with Pandher and Southern boundary with Roadpali.

 It is like a small township with 165 plots and approx 80-90 buildings.
-It's a part of Navi Mumbai city.
+It is a part of Navi Mumbai city.
 Construction in this area is in developing stage and good properties are available.
 It has got good transportation facility from Panvel via six seater rickshaw and 73 numbered route of NMMT bus, KDMT bus nos.
 20 & 70, and from CBD Belapur, NMMT bus nos.
 71 and 72.
 There is also an auto rickshaw stand in Navde.
 It has close proximity to Kharghar node of CIDCO with Navade village falling in Kharghar sec 45.
 Also close proximity to Kalamboli.

 D Mart is 1 km from Navde node and Reliance Smart 0.5 km.
 Navi Mumbai Metro line 1 phase 2 will be passing through Navde road and shall have interconnection with Navade railway station.
 Panvel–Virar local train which is approved from the government and the work is expected to start soon.
 There are many prominent buildings like Devdrishti, Dev Aashirwad, Neelkamal, Keshav Garden, Laxmi Kalash CHS etc.